The consolidated election is April 1. Early voting is underway.

 Newly appointed incumbents Cary Reynolds and Adam Malak, who were recently selected to fillvacancies, must also run to retain their seats.

-Seeking election to two unexpired seats are Christina Doege, Malak, and Moslander.
+Seeking election for two unexpired seats are Christina Doege, Malak, and Moslander.

 Jockeying for four, four-year seats are Rana, Reynolds, Jillian Mulqueen, Sarah Case, Kara Fanelli, and Bradley Popovich.